Jump to Recipe

 How to make this vegan tart

-While the nuts are soaking, you’ll make the pretzel crust using crushed up pretzels, melted non-dairy butter, and agave syrup.
+- Make the pretzel crust.
+While the nuts are soaking, you’ll make the 3-ingredient pretzel crust.
 In the recipe I recommend you blitz the pretzels in a food processor to crumb them, but if you don’t have a food processor, you can chuck them into a plastic bag (or a clean tea towel) and bash them with a rolling pin or against the counter.
 Mix everything together, press into a tart tin, and freeze.

-The margarita tart filling is even easier.
+- Make the margarita tart filling.
 The soaked and drained cashews, coconut milk and oil, lime juice and zest, agave syrup, and tequila (WHOOP) go into a blender to be whizzed up until smooth.
-Knock out some of the air, pour it into the crust, and freeze.

 Looking for more vegan dessert ideas?